RJvH/dapr-workshop/README.md

 2. [Dapr Secrets Management](https://docs.dapr.io/developing-applications/building-blocks/secrets/)
     We will retrieve secrets using Secrets Management and will swap the secret store being used
 3. [Dapr Consul name resolution](https://docs.dapr.io/reference/components-reference/supported-name-resolution/setup-nr-consul/)
-    Dapr will register the workload service using the Consul name resolition component
+    Dapr will register the workload service using the Consul name resolution component
 4. [Dapr Distributed Tracing](https://docs.dapr.io/developing-applications/building-blocks/observability/tracing-overview/)
-    We will configure DAPR to use zipkin formatted traces and send them to the OpenTelemetry Collector
+    We will configure DAPR to use Zipkin formatted traces and send them to the OpenTelemetry Collector
 5. [Dapr Input Bindings](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/)
     We will use the DAPR cron input binding to trigger calls to the MailApi service
 6. [Consul checks](https://www.consul.io/docs/discovery/checks)